University of New England Maine Geriatric Education Center (UNE-MGEC)

-Among the activities of the UNE-MGEC are education programs including health literacy team training, falls and quality of falls care (evidenced base practice) team training, fall prevention education, art in aging "Living Art Living Well Studio" and emergency preparedness.
+Among the activities of the UNE-MGEC were education programs including health literacy team training, falls and quality of falls care (evidenced base practice) team training, fall prevention education, art in aging "Living Art-Living Well Studio" and emergency preparedness education and training.

 History and Current University of New England Maine Geriatric Education Center (UNE-MGEC) funding

-The University of New England Maine Geriatric Education Center is one of 45 national Geriatric Education Centers funded by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
-The current 5 year grant cycle is from 7-1-2011 through 6-30-2015.
-This new grant will provide approximately $1,080.000 to provide a range of health professionals, health professions faculty and students with training, curricula and tools to address Maine's growing older adult population healthcare needs.
+From July 1, 2010 through June 30, 2015 The University of New England Maine Geriatric Education Center was one of 45 national Geriatric Education Centers funded by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
+A grant of approximately $1,080 provided a range of health professionals, health professions faculty and students with training, curricula and tools to address Maine's growing older adult population healthcare needs.

 Historically, over the past several years the Maine Geriatric Education Center has gone through several funding cycles.
 Until 2002 the Maine Geriatric/Gerontology Education Center was part of the Harvard Upper New England Geriatric Education Center (HUNEGEC).
 Objectives of the (HUNEGEC) were directed at upper New England as a whole, with certain sub-objectives being unique to Maine.